wso2-extensions/esb-connector-creatio/esb-connector-creatio-crm/README.md

 #### Deploy connector with mediator implemented CAR file

-1. Add connector creatiocrm-connector-1.1.0.zip to Intergration Studio inorder to work with EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI650/Working+with+Connectors+via+Tooling) and create the mediation
+1. Add connector creatiocrm-connector-1.1.0.zip to Integration Studio inorder to work with EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI650/Working+with+Connectors+via+Tooling) and create the mediation

 2. Import the creatio server certificate to the EI client keystore using either the following command or the EI Management Console.